Characterizations of certain matroids by maximizing valuative invariants: Spikes

+For any $s$, $t$, and $r>4$, there is a unique $(r,s,t+1)$-spike, up to isomorphism, that has no $r$-circuits; this is the \emph{free $(r,s,t+1)$-spike}.
+Similarly, the \emph{free $(3,s,t+1)$-spike} is the $(3,s,t+1)$-spike in which the only $3$-circuits are the $3$-subsets of the lines $L_i$, and the \emph{free $(4,s,t+1)$-spike} is the $(4,s,t+1)$-spike in which the only $4$-circuits are those that span a plane $L_i\cup L_j$.
+Equivalently, the free $(r,s,t+1)$-spike is the truncation to rank $r$ of the parallel connection of $s$ lines at $a$, each having $t+1$ elements.
+The free $(r,s,t+1)$-spike with $r\geq 4$ is Tutte unique (see \cite{genspike}).

-Let $C$ be an $r$-circuit in $\PG(r-1,2)$, let $a$ be an element of $\PG(r-1,2)$ that is not in the hyperplane $\cl(C)$, and let $X$ be the union of the lines $L_e=\cl(\{a,e\})$ for $e\in C$.
+Among $3$-spikes, $\PG(2,2)$ maximizes the number of circuit-hyperplanes.
+For $r>3$, let $C$ be an $r$-circuit in $\PG(r-1,2)$, let $a$ be an element of $\PG(r-1,2)$ that is not in the hyperplane $\cl(C)$, and let $X$ be the union of the lines $L_e=\cl(\{a,e\})$ for $e\in C$.
 The restriction $M=\PG(r-1,2)|X$ is an $r$-spike, and $C$ is a circuit-hyperplane of $M$.
-It is easy to check that the symmetric difference of $C$ with $k$ of the sets $L_e-\{a\}$, for $e\in C$, is a circuit-hyperplane if and only if $k$ is even, otherwise the symmetric difference is a basis of $M$.
+It is easy to show that the symmetric difference of $C$ with $k$ of the sets $L_e-\{a\}$, for $e\in C$, is a circuit-hyperplane if and only if $k$ is even, otherwise the symmetric difference is a basis of $M$.
 Thus, $M$ has $2^{r-1}$ circuit-hyperplanes.
-It is easy to see that $2^{r-1}$ is the maximum number of circuit-hyperplanes in an $r$-spike.
-Using the ideas about symmetric differences above, it is not hard to construct an isomorphism between $M$ and any $r$-spike with $2^{r-1}$ circuit-hyperplanes.
-This justifies calling the $r$-spike with $2^{r-1}$ circuit-hyperplanes the \emph{binary $r$-spike}.
+Also, for $r>3$, the maximum number of circuit-hyperplanes in an $r$-spike is $2^{r-1}$, and using the ideas about symmetric differences above, it is not hard to construct an isomorphism between $M$ and any $r$-spike with $2^{r-1}$ circuit-hyperplanes.
+This justifies calling the $r$-spike with $2^{r-1}$ circuit-hyperplanes, for $r>3$, the \emph{binary $r$-spike}.
+Of course, $\PG(2,2)$ is the binary $3$-spike.
 The binary $r$-spike with $r\geq 5$ is Tutte unique (see \cite{genspike}).

-In the next result we show how to identify $(r,s,t+1)$-spikes by optimizing valuative invariants, and we show that the free $(r,s,t+1)$-spike, the $(r,r-1,t+1)$-spike, and the binary $r$-spike are extremal.
-The assumption below about large lines being contained only in large planes amounts to, for all $w\ne 2t+1$, minimizing the valuative invariant $F_{2,3}(M;t+1,w)$ in part (7) of Theorem \ref{thm:listvalinv}.
+The next result shows how to identify $(r,s,t+1)$-spikes, where $r\geq 5$, by optimizing valuative invariants, and we show that the free $(r,s,t+1)$-spike, the $(r,r-1,t+1)$-spike, and the binary $r$-spike are extremal.